-For safety and security of all children, only biological parents or legal guardians may enroll a child into the school district.
-The person enrolling any child will be required to present the following documentation for proof of identity and residential address:
+Please be advised for the safety and security of all children, only biological parents, legal guardians or educational rights holders may enroll a child into our school district.
+The person enrolling any child will be required to present the following documentation:

-- 1. Photo Identification State-issued I.D. or other photo I.D. (work badge, passport, Student I.D., Costco card) - 2.
+- 1. Photo Identification State-issued I.D. or other photo identification of the parent, legal guardian(s), or educational rights holder (work badge, passport, student I.D., Costco card) - 2.
 Address Verification Name on I.D. must match name on a bill issued within 30 days.
-Bring one (1) or other options listed under Ed.
-Code 48204.1: (a) utility service contract, statement or payment receipts; (b) declaration of residency executed by the parent/guardian; (c) property tax payment receipts; (d) rental property contract, lease, or payment receipts; (e) voter registration; (f) correspondence from a government agency; (g) pay stubs - 3.
-Immunization Record for each child

-4. Proof of Birth - local registrar or county-issued birth certificate, duly-attested baptism certificate, or a passport; when none of the foregoing is obtainable, the parent/guardian may provide any other appropriate means of proving the age of the child.
-(Education Code § 48002)
+Bring ONE of the following or other options listed under Ed.
+Code 48204.1: (a) utility service contract, statement (SMUD, PG&E or Water); (b) rental/lease agreement with tenant & landlord's information & signatures (if lease is older than 1-year OR is month-to-month, the current month's rental receipt is required); (c) current property tax bill; (d) voter registration (voter election guide/ballots NOT accepted); (e) correspondence from a Government agency on official letterhead; (f) pay stub - 3.
+Proof of Birth County-issued birth certificate, duly-attested baptism certificate, or a non-expired passport.
+Other appropriate means of proving the age of the child can be provided when none of the foregoing is obtainable.
+(Education Code § 48002) - Immunization Record Current for each child (California Health & Safety Code, Sections 120325-120375).
+T-Dap Booster shot is required for grades 7-12.
+Both full name and date of birth must be on the immunization record. - 5.
+Individual Education Plan (IEP) If your child is receiving Special Education Services. - 6.
+Current withdrawal grades and transcripts Needed for grades 9-12 only.